Stochastic Optimal Control of HVAC system for Energy-efficient Buildings

-\begin{remark} As illustrated in \textbf{Theorem} 1, the convergence requires some estimation accuracy of the performance gradients.
-Generally, any sufficiently accurate estimation can be approached by increasing the number of sample paths.
-However, the practical implementation only requires an estimations that preserve the (performance) order of the (action) candidates.
+\begin{remark} As \textbf{Theorem} 1 illustrates, the method's convergence depends on the estimation accuracy of the performance gradients.
+Generally, any accurate estimation can be approached by increasing the number of sample paths.
+However, we want to explain that the practical implementation only requires an estimation that preserve the (performance) order of the (action) candidates.